-- 40.1 The FIA safety car will be driven by an experienced circuit driver.
-It will carry an FIA observer capable of recognising all the competing cars, who is in permanent radio contact with race control. - 40.2 30 minutes before the start of the formation lap the safety car will take up position at the front of the grid and remain there until the five minute signal is given.
-At this point (except under 40.16 below) it will cover a whole lap of the circuit and enter the pit lane. - 40.3 The safety car may be brought into operation to neutralise a race upon the order of the clerk of the course.

-- It will be used only if competitors or officials are in immediate physical danger but the circumstances are not such as to necessitate suspending the race. - 40.4 When the order is given to deploy the safety car the message "SAFETY CAR DEPLOYED" will be displayed on the timing monitors and all marshal's posts will display waved yellow flags and "SC" boards for the duration of the intervention. - 40.5 The safety car will start from the pit lane with its orange lights illuminated and will join the track regardless of where the race leader is. - 40.6 From the time at which the "SAFETY CAR DEPLOYED" message is displayed no car may enter the pit lane for the purpose of refuelling until all cars on the track have formed up in a line behind the safety car and the message "PIT LANE OPEN" is shown on the timing monitors.
-A ten second time penalty (see Article 16.3b) will be imposed on any driver who enters the pit lane and whose car is refuelled before the second message is shown on the timing monitors.
-However, any car which was in the pit entry or pit lane when the safety car was deployed will not incur a penalty.
+- 40.1 The FIA safety car will be driven by an FIA appointed driver and will carry an FIA observer capable of recognising all the competing cars who is in permanent radio contact with race control. - 40.2 Thirty minutes before the start of the formation lap the safety car will take up position at the front of the grid and remain there until the five minute signal is given.
+At this point (except under 40.14 below) it will cover a whole lap of the circuit and take up position. - 40.3 The safety car may be brought into operation to neutralise a race upon the order of the clerk of the course.
+It will be used only if competitors or officials are in immediate physical danger but the circumstances are not such as to necessitate suspending the race. - When the order is given to deploy the safety car the message "SAFETY CAR DEPLOYED" will be displayed on the timing monitors and all marshal's posts will display waved yellow flags and "SC" boards for the duration of the intervention. - 40.5 No car may be driven unnecessarily slowly, erratically or in a manner which could be deemed potentially dangerous to other drivers or any other person at any time whilst the safety car is deployed.
+This will apply whether any such car is being driven on the track, the pit entry or the pit lane. - 40.6 The safety car will join the track with its orange lights illuminated and will do so regardless of where the race leader is. - 40.7 All competing cars must reduce speed and form up in line behind the safety car no more than ten car lengths apart.
+In order to ensure that drivers reduce speed sufficiently, from the time at which the "SAFETY CAR DEPLOYED" message is shown on the timing monitors until the time that each car crosses the first safety car line for the second time, drivers must stay above the minimum time set by the FIA ECU.

-If it is deemed necessary for the safety car to use the pit lane (see 40.11 below) cars following it will not incur a penalty but may not stop in their designated garage areas for the purpose of refuelling until the message "PIT LANE OPEN" is shown on the timing monitors.
-A ten second time penalty will be imposed on any driver who stops in his designated garage area and whose car is refuelled before the second message is shown on the timing monitors.
+With the following exceptions, no car may overtake until it has passed the first safety car line for the first time when the safety car is returning to the pits.
+However, if the safety car is still deployed at the beginning of the last lap, or is deployed during the last lap, Article 40.13 will apply.